Meet the WTF Team

 Ms Dickens Assaf’s former arts nonprofit roles include Literary Manager at MadLab Theatre of Columbus, Stage Management with the Actors’ Theatre of Columbus, and administrative roles with The Ohio State University’s Arts and Humanities Discovery Theme, ProMusica Chamber Orchestra and Central Florida Community Arts.
 Ms Dickens Assaf also brings 12 years of grant writing experience to WTF - she also currently writes for Orlando Family Stage and Playwrights’ Round Table.

-When she’s not making new plays happen, you can find her reading, running, obsessively checking her fantasy football team, or hanging out with her wonderful 2 year old, Mateo!
+When she’s not making new plays happen, you can find her watching bad movies, checking out 80s cover bands, and hanging out with her toddler, Mateo!

-Val is thrilled to join Whiskey Theatre Factory as Communications Director!
+Val is thrilled to join Whiskey Theatre Factory as our resident Graphic Designer and Show Photographer!
 Theater has always been her sanctuary as a director, actor, and writer, and she feels at home among WTF’s brilliant artists.

 Before motherhood, she studied Film at Full Sail University and earned a Graphic Design certification.
 Her directorial work includes Still on Zoom: A Night of Virtual Plays – Asopao (2023), The Saints of West Orange County (2024, Orlando Fringe), Bi Bi Bi (OutFest 2024), and How It Gets In (2025).
 She’s also designed posters for multiple WTF productions.